Ranjana Deshmukh: Early life

-Life and career
+Career

 She is the daughter of Vatsala Deshmukh.
-Her aunt, Sandhya was married to V. Shantaram, who introduced her to the screen in Superhit Movie Chandanachi Choli Ang Ang Jaali (1975), Where she played Supporting role.
+Her aunt, Sandhya was married to V. Shantaram, who introduced her to the screen in Superhit Movie Chandanachi Choli Ang Ang Jaali (1975), Where she played supporting role.
 She then starred in the lead role in Shantaram's next film, Zunj. opposite Ravindra Mahajani.
 Ranjana won the state government award for best actress twice : Are Sansar Sansar (1980) and Gupchup Gupchup (1983).
 Her other key films include Sushila (1979), Gondhalat Gondhal (1981), Mumbaicha Faujdar (1985), Bin Kamacha Navra (1984), Khichdi (1985), Chaani (1978), Zakhmi Waghin, Bhujang (1982) and Ek Daav Bhutacha (1982).

-Ranjana made hit pairs at the box office with several noted Marathi film actors including Ashok Saraf, Avinash Masurekar, Shriram Lagoo, Kuldeep Pawar, Nilu Phule, Ravindra Mahajani, Raja Gosavi and others.
+Ranjana made hit pairs at the box office with several noted Marathi film actors including Ashok Saraf, Avinash Masurekar, Shreeram Lagoo, Kuldeep Pawar, Nilu Phule, Ravindra Mahajani, Raja Gosavi and others.
 Ranjana Deshmukh's career came to an abrupt end in 1987 in a car accident while she was on her way to Bangalore to shoot for Jhanjhaar.
 Ranjana's legs were paralysed in the accident.
 She was engaged to Ashok Saraf earlier.
 After her accident she was in a play named Fakt Ekdaach.